oAGoulart/awesome-nollm/README.md

   > No network request, no massive language models, no fuss.

 ### GIS
 - [uMap](https://umap.openstreetmap.fr/en/about/) - Create layered maps that can be embbeded on any site.
-Has high-quality aerial image layer for France (provided by [IGN](https://www.ign.fr/)).
+Has high-quality aerial imagery layer for France (provided by [IGN](https://www.ign.fr/)).

+### Office Suite
+- [LibreOffice](https://www.libreoffice.org) - Not much to add, most of you should use it already.
+I tend to use Writer for formatting and spell checking, then I use LaTeX to render my documents -- I do not use Calc as often.

 ## Do NOT Trust
 - Microsoft